th1j5/inet/showcases/tsn/timesynchronization/gptp/doc/index.rst

 Goals
 -----

-The Generic Precision Time Protocol (gPTP, IEEE 802.1 AS) can synchronize clocks in a network with high accuracy, which is useful for TSN, among others.
+The Generic Precision Time Protocol (gPTP, as specified in IEEE 802.1AS) is a network protocol that can synchronize clocks with high accuracy.

-In this showcase we demonstrate how to configure gPTP master clocks, bridges, and end stations to achieve reliable time synchronization throughout the whole network.
+This is useful for applications such as Time-Sensitive Networking (TSN).
+In this showcase, we will demonstrate how to configure gPTP master clocks, bridges, and end stations to establish reliable time synchronization across the entire network.

 | INET version: ``4.4``
 | Source files location: `inet/showcases/tsn/timesynchronization/gptp <https://github.com/inet-framework/inet/tree/master/showcases/tsn/timesynchronization/gptp>`__